MetaCell/cloud-harness/docs/applications/resources.md

 # Resources

-A resource must be present as a file in a `resources` folder inside the `deploy` folder.
+Resources files can be added in a `resources` folder inside the `deploy` folder.

 Resources will be mounted in the container at a specific path at **deployment** time.